 Security is an essential factor for these kinds of tools.
 Some companies have more robust security needs as they have to consider regulations and compliance.
 Cloud solutions lack flexibility and can’t be configured for different regulations like CCPA or GDPR.

 In this case, it’s better to go with on-premise MTA or open-source options.
 However, if you don’t have any complex requirements and want to protect your emails from common threats, a reliable cloud solution could be the right choice.
+In other cases, you can use a reliable cybersecurity tool to ensure your data privacy and security.

 Email deliverability rate